kylewelsby/rentalcars.com-code-challenge/NOTES.md

 The `AutoCompleteSearchResult` component makes [flexbox](https://caniuse.com/#feat=flexbox) which is suported from IE 10+.

 We're also making use of [`rem`](https://www.w3.org/TR/css3-values/#font-relative-lengths) css units which are relative units to the computed `font-size` in the root element.
 Why use `rem` over `px`?
 Simply explained; it allows best support of browser text size.

 Simple `@supports` or modernizer.js checks could be put into place to patch support for older browsers, we'll add this graceful degratiation later.

+- commits `0e479de`

+Let's continue on with the styling.
+We're going to format the `searchForm` to look like the site.

+// TODO: Search result loader
+// TODO: Make autocomplete overlay
+// TODO: Keyboard arrow support for location selection.